Aristocracy of Norway

 The nobility—known as hird and then as knights and squires—was institutionalised during the formation of the Norwegian state in the 13th century (see List of nobles and magnates within Scandinavia in the 13th century).
 Originally granted an advisory function as servants of the king, the nobility grew into becoming a great political factor.
 Their land and their armed forces, and also their legal power as members of the Council of the Realm, made the nobility remarkably independent from the king.
 At its height, the council had the power to recognise or choose inheritors of or pretenders to the Throne.
 In 1440, they dethroned King Eric III.
 The council even chose its own leaders as regents, among others Sigurd Jonsson of Sudreim.
-This aristocratic power, which also involved the church, lasted until the Reformation, when the king illegally abolished the council in 1536.
+This aristocratic power, which also involved the Catholic Church, lasted until the Reformation, when King Christian III established the protestant Denmark-Norway.
 This would nearly remove all of the nobility's political foundation, leaving them with mainly administrative and ceremonial functions.
 Subsequent immigration of Danish nobles (who thus became Norwegian nobles) would further marginalise the position of natives.
-In the 17th century, the old nobility consisted almost entirely of nobles with some Danish descendants.
+In the 17th century, the old nobility consisted almost entirely of nobles with some Danish descendants, like the noble family Bjelke.

 After 1661, when absolute monarchy was introduced, the old nobility was gradually replaced by a new.
 This consisted mainly of merchants and officials who had recently been ennobled but also of foreign nobles who were naturalised.
 Dominant elements in the new nobility were the office nobility (noble status by holding high civilian or military offices) and—especially prominent in the 18th century—the letter nobility (noble status via letters patent in return for military or artistic achievements or monetary donations).
 Based on the 1665 Lex Regia, which stated that the king was to be revered and considered the most perfect and supreme person on the Earth by all his subjects, standing above all human laws and having no judge above his person, [...] except God alone, the king had his hands free to develop a new and loyal aristocracy to honour his absolute reign.
 The nobilities in Denmark and Norway could, likewise, bask in the glory of one of the most monarchial states in Europe.
 The title of count was introduced in 1671, and in 1709 and 1710, two marquisates (the only ones in Scandinavia) were created.
 Additionally, hundreds of families were ennobled, i.e., without titles.
 Demonstrating his omnipotence, the monarch could even revert noble status ab initio, as if ennoblement had never happened, and elevate dead humans to the estate of nobles.
 A rich aristocratic culture developed during this epoch, for example family names like Gyldenpalm (lit.
 'Golden Palm'), Svanenhielm (lit.
 'Swan Helm'), and Tordenskiold (lit.
 'Thunder Shield'), many of them containing particles like French de and German von.
 Likewise, excessive creation of coats of arms boosted heraldic culture and praxis, including visual arts.